dbulan/jffp-nodejs-examples/README.md

 ## NodeJS examples project
-- Example-1: reading files content and sum it values using js promises, async/await
+- Example-1: reading files content and sum it values using js promises, async/await and generators.